hackerbyhobby/team-congress/README.md

 How do Pelosi's stock trades perform relative to major indices like the S&P 500?

 ## Analysis, Observations and Conclusions
+View the file presentation.pdf for the questions, analysis plots, conclusions and future considerations.

 ## Installing / Getting started